damonlynch/rapid-photo-downloader/README.rst

    Downloader from the terminal.
  - pyprind_: shows a progress bar on the command line while running the program ``analyze_pv_structure``.
- - pyheif_: open HEIF / HEIC files
+ - pyheif_: open HEIF / HEIC files (requires Python 3.6 or above)
  - pillow_: work with HEIF / HEIC files

 Satisfying Software Requirements